Can I Run OpenClaw With 8GB RAM and 8GB VRAM?

 - Use a cloud API for reliable OpenClaw work before buying hardware only for one project.

 The first meaningful quality jump is not 8GB to 12GB VRAM.
 It is enough system RAM that OpenClaw and your tools can breathe.
+A balanced budget machine with 32GB system RAM and 8GB to 12GB VRAM will usually feel better than an 8GB RAM machine with a bigger GPU.

 When To Use Cloud Instead